MDS-Unofficial/MidnightStreamer/README.md

 	```

-4. Login to the panel and change the server IP address in the server settings (LB installation will fail if the main server does not have a valid IP configured)
+4. Login to the panel and change the server IP address in the server settings (LB installation will fail if the main server does not have a reachable IP configured)

 **Enjoy**